project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Consent-intro.md

 - Advance Care Directives: Consent to instructions for potentially needed medical treatment (e.g. DNR).

+### Example Usage Scenarios ###

+The following are example usage scenarios for the UK Core Consent profile:

+- Query for consent information for a Patient
+- Record or update consent information for a Patient

-### Profile Minimum Viable Content ###
+### Profile Minimum Viable Content (Mandatory and Must Support Data Elements) ###

-The following elements are mandatory in this UKCore-Consent FHIR profile (i.e. MUST be present):
+The following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system (Must Support definition).
+They are presented below in a simple human-readable explanation.
+Profile specific guidance and examples are provided as well.
+The Formal Profile Definition below provides the formal summary, definitions, and terminology requirements.

+**Each Consent resource must have:**

-1.	status
+1. A status
-2.	scope
+2. Scope
-3.	category
+3. A Category

-The Minimum Viable Content for this profile has not yet been defined and may be added in a later release.
+**Each Consent resource must support:**

+1. A patient
+2. A Performer - Who is agreeing to the policy and rules
+3. An Organization - Custodian of the consent

+**Profile specific implementation guidance:**

 ### Example ###